Beating the Harmonic lower bound for online bin packing: The framework

 \subsection{Marking the items}

 \begin{definition} A \emph{critical bin} for an {\EHarm} algorithm is a bin used in the optimal solution that contains a pair of items, one of a medium type $j$ ($t_j\in(1/3,1/2]$) and one of a large type $i$ ($t_i\in(1/2,2/3]$) such that $t_j+t_i>1$ but $t_{j+1} + t_{i+1}<1$. \end{definition} An example was given in Fig.~\ref{fig:ramanan}.
-Marking the medium items will enable us to keep track of how they are packed, allowing us to bound the number of critical bins in the optimal solution.
-This will allow us to give a stronger lower bound on the optimal solution than Seiden~\cite{Seiden02} used.
+By marking the medium items, we keep track of how many red and blue items of a given type $j$ are in mixed bins.
+Blue medium items in mixed bins imply the existence of compatible small items in the input (which need to be packed somewhere in the optimal solution).
+Red medium items in mixed bins means that the algorithm managed to combine at least some pairs of medium and large items together into bins.
+In both cases, we have avoided the situation where the offline packing consists \emph{only} of critical bins, whereas the online algorithm did not create \emph{any} bins which contain a large and a medium item.

-We use three different marks.
-Our marking is illustrated in Fig. \ref{fig:marking}. \begin{description} \item[$\R$] For any medium type $j$, a fraction $\redfrac_j$ of the items marked $\R$ are red, and all of these \textbf{red} items are packed into mixed bins (i.e., together with a large item). \item[$\B$] For any medium type $j$, a fraction $\redfrac_j$ of the items marked $\B$ are red, and the \textbf{blue} items are packed into mixed bins (i.e., together with red items of small types) \item[$\N$] For any medium type $j$, a fraction $\redfrac_j$ of the items marked $\N$ are red, and \textbf{none} of the red and blue items marked $\N$ are packed into mixed bins. \end{description}
+We use three different marks, which together cover all the cases.
+Our marking is illustrated in Fig. \ref{fig:marking}. \begin{description} \item[$\R$] For any medium type $j$, a fraction $\redfrac_j$ of the items marked $\R$ are red, and all of these \textbf{red} items are packed into mixed bins (i.e., together with a large item). \item[$\B$] For any medium type $j$, a fraction $\redfrac_j$ of the items marked $\B$ are red, and the \textbf{blue} items are packed into mixed bins (i.e., together with small red items). \item[$\N$] For any medium type $j$, a fraction $\redfrac_j$ of the items marked $\N$ are red, and \textbf{none} of the red and blue items marked $\N$ are packed into mixed bins. \end{description}

 The algorithm {\MarkItems} is defined in Algorithm \ref{alg:mark}.
-It is run every time after an item has been packed, and for every medium type separately.
+For a given type $i$ and set $\M \in \{\N,\B,\R\}$, denote the number of red items by $\reditems(\M)$, and the total number of items by $\allitems(\M)$.
+Algorithm \ref{alg:mark} is run every time after an item has been packed, and for every medium type $i$ for which $\redfrac_i>0$ separately.
 It divides the medium items into three sets $\N, \B$ and $\R$ (see Fig. \ref{fig:marking}).
 Once assigned, an item remains in a set until the end of the input (after which it may be reassigned, see Section \ref{sec:final}).
 In many cases, the algorithm will have nothing to do, as none of the conditions hold.
 Therefore, some items will remain temporarily unmarked, in a set $\U$.
-The reason for running {\MarkItems} after every item is to ensure that the number of provisionally colored items that exist at any time remains small (bounded by a constant); at the end, these items can then simply be ignored for the analysis.
+The set $\U$ does not contain the bonus items (in fact none of the sets does).